Mathematics

 In Reception, the children are taught maths through short, whole class lessons, small group work and through continuous provision.
 All maths is taught with practical resources and through games and rhymes.

-In Key Stage 1, the children are mostly taught together as a class with appropriate support and challenge to ensure that they reach age-related expectations.
+In Key Stage 1 and 2, the children are mostly taught together as a class with appropriate support and challenge to ensure that they reach age-related expectations.
 On occasion, the children are split into year groups and taught separately.